"Alex 25" and "Alex30" FRACTIONAL STILLS – now upgraded.

 well - the cooler's outer diameter is smaller while cooling the

-surface area inside the heat exchanger is increasing.
-As a
+surface area inside the heat exchanger is increasing—as a

-water consumption.
+reduced water consumption.

 |